asemshaath/500-leetcode-challenge/README.md

 ## Objectives
 1) Make my github account looks cool so I can flex on other developers with my commits dashboard
-2) Show people that I really do leetcode
+2) Show people that I really do leetcode.
+I do leetcode.
 3) You can trust me that I'm a good software engineer

 ## Progress so far